Behaviour

 Pupil Voice

-Here at Stanford Junior and Infant School, we believe that our children are the most important people and we endeavour to give ALL children lots of opportunities to share their thoughts and opinions and play an active role in the decisions that affect their learning and well-being.
+Here at Laceby Stanford Primary Academy, we believe that our children are the most important people and we endeavour to give ALL children lots of opportunities to share their thoughts and opinions and play an active role in the decisions that affect their learning and well-being.

 We have lots of ways that the children can do this formally, such as through the Pupil Voice meetings, pupil questionnaires and speaking to members of staff around school.
 However we also want to create an ethos that allows the children to regularly share their opinions in an informal way, in class and also to Mrs Hackfath.
 Mrs Hackfaths' door is always open to children (and staff!)